CarlSargunar/Umbraco-Docker-Workshop/2-Simple-Umbraco-Container.md

 ## Summary

+Congratulations!
+You've successfully created a simple contianer, built it's image and run the website from that image which should hopefully give you a taster of how Umbraco can be run in a containerized environment.

 **Key things we did in this exercise:**

 - Created a new Umbraco site using the .NET CLI and installed the Starter Kit.